Keerthinath18/Bit-Manipulation-Based-Data-Transformation-Approach-for-Privacy-Preservation-in-Data-Mining/README.md

-# Bit-Manipulation-Based-Data-Transformation-Approach-for-Privacy-Preservation-in-Data-Mining
+# Privacy-Preserving Bit Manipulation

+This repository contains the Python implementation of a binary bit manipulation-based data transformation algorithm, proposed in our research paper:

-Official Python code from the IEEE ICAECT 2025 paper “Bit Manipulation Based Data Transformation for Privacy Preservation in Data Mining”, co-authored by me.
-Implements a binary bit manipulation method for privacy-preserving data mining.
-Achieved 98% accuracy using K-Means on the UCI Heart Disease dataset.
+**"Bit Manipulation Based Data Transformation for Privacy Preservation in Data Mining"**
+📍 Presented at IEEE ICAECT 2025
+🧑‍💻 Co-authored by: [Keerthinath R]

+## ✨ Highlights
+- Developed for privacy-preserving data mining
+- Uses binary bit-level transformations
+- Evaluated on the UCI Heart Disease dataset
+- 98% clustering accuracy with K-Means
+- Low misclassification error